qoherent/ria-hub-docs/docs/content/.Administration/mail-templates.md

 For example: `Re: [mike/stuff] New color palette (#38)`

-Gitea's default subject can also be found in the template _metadata_ as `.FallbackSubject` from any of the two templates, even if a valid subject template is present.
+RIA Hub's default subject can also be found in the template _metadata_ as `.FallbackSubject` from any of the two templates, even if a valid subject template is present.

 ### The _mail body_ part of the template